-- Nothing can be placed within 3 feet of a fire hydrant; - A 20 foot fire lane must be maintained on all streets closed for the event; - Tents must have a handicap accessible route; - Tents used for cooking must be separated from other structures by 20 feet; - Cooking equipment cannot be within 10 feet of any combustible material; - Mobile food vendors must be separated by 7 feet of space, or 10 feet from other types of cooking operations.
-No open flame cooking may be done under a tent or canopy or in front of vendor booths; - A 20 foot fire break is required between permitted temporary structures and existing structures.
+- Nothing can be placed within 3 feet of a fire hydrant; - A continuous 20-foot fire lane must be maintained on all streets closed for the event; - Tents must have a handicap accessible route; - Tents used for cooking must be separated from other structures by 20 feet; - Cooking equipment cannot be within 10 feet of any combustible material; - Mobile food vendors must be separated by 7 feet of space, or 10 feet from other types of cooking operations.
+No open flame cooking may be done under a tent or canopy or in front of vendor booths; - A 20-foot fire break is required between permitted temporary structures and existing structures.

-40. Insurance Requirements
+42. Insurance Requirements

 The City requires each Special Event to carry comprehensive general liability insurance (CGL) naming the City of Columbus as an additional insured.
 The policy must provide a minimum of \$1,000,000 in CGL insurance for general aggregate liability losses, personal injury, property damage, product liability, and cover all operations of the event including but not limited to participants, contractors, subcontractors, vendors, exhibitors, staff, volunteers, etc. The coverage should be written on a "per occurrence" basis and should include event "set-up" and "tear down" dates.
 The insurance coverage must be written by a company licensed to do business in the State of Ohio.
+All events incorporating alcohol/liquor as a component of their event must have the additional liquor liability insurance as well as the CGL.